Meet The Chefs Who Cook For The World's Most Powerful People

-The group, which meets annually to compare recipes and learn each other’s culinary traditions, is currently in the U.S. as the guests of White House Chef Cristeta Comerford, visiting New York and Washington and discussing the art of “gastronomic diplomacy.”
+The group, which meets annually to compare recipes and learn each other’s culinary traditions, recently traveled to Berlin and Paris for a gastronomic tour.

-Meet the chefs and learn what they prepare for their high-powered bosses.

 Cooking for South African Presidents: Little joined the South African presidential household in 1996, and has cooked for South African presidents including Nelson Mandela.
 He has won numerous awards, including Salon Culinaire, Bocuse d'Or and Chef of the Year, according to his publisher's website.